ninchistudios/musicproduction/end-to-end-checklist.md

 * Keep the Master bus clear (meter only) so that the reference track is unaffected.
 Use a Mix Bus to glue the mix.
 * Generally mix at conservative volume, and check the mix at very low volume to make sure it still sounds ok.
 Volume distorts perception of the mix quality.
+* Consider mixing the most important (e.g. the big energetic section, final chorus etc) section first and taking the rest of the mix from that.
+* Mix the most important instrument - the one that most defines the song - first.

 #### Gain Staging with Basic Bus Layout